Newspaper Page Text

 at St. James church in this city.

-“After the annual conference lp
+"After the annual conference

-over,” he said, “the bishop shoul
+over," he said, "the bishop shoula

-devote more time to lectures and
+devote piore time to lectures and

 addresses on modern church meth

-ods, soclal seryice programs and
+ods, social service programs and

 religious education."
 He sketched

-the history of the church from its
+the history of the c|)urch from its

-inception in 1787 to its present
+inception In 1787 to its present

-status, T L. Galbraith, United
+status.
+T. L. Galbraith, United

 States deputy marshall, said lay